 The Three Houses engagement tool

-You will use a consult (huihuinga) process with the social worker and their supervisor to consolidate the referral information and identify other relevant information.
-It’s also helpful for you to attend other consults that may be occurring for te tamaiti as a way to receive and contribute relevant information that will support tamariki and whānau decision-making.
+We will use a consult (huihuinga) process with the social worker and their supervisor to consolidate the referral information and identify other relevant information.
+It’s also helpful for us to attend other consults that may be occurring for te tamaiti or rangatahi as a way to receive and contribute relevant information that will support tamariki, rangatahi and whānau decision-making.

 2 Whakapapa rangahau – research genealogy